-Pace your class like a bell-curve
+Pace your yoga class like a bell-curve

 It is helpful to imagine the pace of class as a bell-curve.
 You start class slowly and gently pick-up the tempo until it has a strong, yet sustainable tempo.
 Once you have hit the apex of your class, you can begin to slow the pace and settle in.
 This doesn’t mean that the peak-pose or crescendo of class has to be paced intensely.
-In fact, you may decide to slow things considerably as you work the most difficult postures in your sequence.
+In fact, you may decide to slow things considerably as you work the most difficult postures in your yoga sequence.

-The important thing to take away is that pacing transitions should not be abrupt.
+The important thing to take away is that pacing yoga transitions should not be abrupt.
 Instead, students should be taken from a quiet beginning, through a substantial adventure, and brought to a relaxing finish.
 The pacing along the way should accelerate and decelerate incrementally and in proportion to the intensity that you want to deliver in any given class.

 Keep with the theme of class

-As previously stated, pace is one of several tools that you have at your disposal to communicate the essence of your teaching.
+As previously stated, yoga class pacing is one of several tools that you have at your disposal to communicate the essence of your teaching.
 It’s in the same toolkit as sequencing, adjusting, demonstrating, verbalizing, and so on.
 This means that the pace of your class should not be taken for granted or assumed.
 Instead, it should be a mindfully implemented instrument of your teaching.
 As such, your pace should be in-tune with your sequence and the teaching points of your class.
 Of course, your pacing—like the other elements in your teaching toolkit—is subjective and open to exploration.